yyolk/xrpl-price-persist-oracle/README.md

 ## Prices via Oracle

+_These graphs are generated from the CloudWatch Metric data pushed in the [contract](oracle/contract.py), the code that generates these images is in the [metrics repo](https://github.com/yyolk/xrpl-price-persist-oracle-metrics)_

 🚧 Gaps indicate the oracle didn't *reliably* publish during this time see [#27](https://github.com/yyolk/xrpl-price-persist-oracle/issues/27) 🚧

 <div align="center">